FAQ: LEARNING THE LANGUAGE

 Swedex is another Swedish certification created by Folkuniversitet.
 It covers three Common European Framework of Reference for Language (CEFR) levels: A2, B1, B2.
 You can take Swedex if you want official proof of your Swedish competence.
 Read more about Swedex in Folkuniversitetet.

-However, it is uncommon to attach your language certificate when applying for a job in Sweden.
-Even it is most likely that employers are not familiar with the exams.
+However, it is uncommon to attach your language certificate when applying for a job in Sweden and many employers are not familiar with the exams.